klark973/vm/README.md

 - `fatal()` - Displays an error message and crashes.
 - `run()` - Performs the specified action and logs it.

+See also example of the post-install usage in the `builder` sub-directory.

 ## Usage examples